 Tickets for Terror at Tanglebank are available in timeslots online.
 Prices vary depending on your age and the experience you select.

-Last year general admission to the full haunt cost $25 for ages 14 and above.
+This year general admission to the full haunt costs $27 for ages 14 and above.
 Tickets for kids ages 13 and under cost $15.
 Special R.I.P.
-Access passes were also available for $50 each.
-They included priority check-in and line-up privileges, a souvenir lanyard and discounts on Tanglebank products and pumpkins.
+Access passes are also available for $55 each.
+They include priority check-in and line-up privileges, a souvenir lanyard and discounts on Tanglebank products and pumpkins.
 General admission tickets to the family-friendly sessions, meanwhile, cost $15 per person.
-Prices will be comparable in 2025, though exact details are to be confirmed.

 Terror at Tanglebank Video